hannesdatta/course-odcm/content/docs/tutorials/workflow/overview.md

 {{< /hint >}}

+5. __Distribute__
+Distribute your data to team members, or post it at a public data repository.

-## 7. Use, Share, and Maintain
+## 7. Use and Maintain

 The last step is why you've gone down the route of collecting data in the first place: to *put it into productive use* - probably for an academic paper.
-Disseminate the data to your team members, use the data in your analysis, and report the results in your paper.
+Use the data in your analysis, and report the results in your paper.

 {{< hint summary >}}